axarekma/MTGA-draftapp/README.md

 - Select primary color(s) to filter color data and "Submit Colors" .
 If over 2 colors are checked colors defaults to None
 - The pick will default to the current (latest in log).
 To check previous picks, use dropdown and select Submit Pick

+:warning: **Due to MTGA logs, the first pick will not be visible.
+Tracking starts P1P2.**

 #### Page: Deck
 - An empty deck will default to the whole data table.
 - Paste the string from MTGA export to use your pool.